Qovery/qovery-client-go/docs/ClusterResponse.md

 ### NewClusterResponse

-`func NewClusterResponse(id string, createdAt time.Time, name string, cloudProvider string, region string, ) *ClusterResponse`
+`func NewClusterResponse(id string, createdAt time.Time, name string, cloudProvider CloudProviderEnum, region string, ) *ClusterResponse`

 NewClusterResponse instantiates a new ClusterResponse object This constructor will assign default values to properties that have it defined,